cebuking0/LifecycleAwareRssReader/README.md

 # External services and content conversions

 Rss reading is implemented using http protocol and json payload.
 XML to Json conversion is done using [rss2json] service.
-[Gson] is used to marshall returned JSON to Plain Java Pojos.

 # Url's